-We're locked into those natural gas plants until retired.
+We're locked into natural gas plants until retired.
 Flip side, is a fast-coming new solar & wind pipeline.
-The US Federal Energy Regulatory Commission had early on in 2022 estimated ~200 GW of new US solar was in pipeline to be built 3 years to June 2025.
-66 gigawatts 'high-probability' to be completed.
-Solar isn't hit by retirements - unlike coal, oil, gas, nuclear, all hit badly too by fuel costs, breakdowns, maintenance, shorter lives.
-Just on solar's very-likely new projects alone, it could soon double what was 2022's US utility-scale solar capacity, to 74 GW (74,530 MW).
-And, if all solar pipeline seen back in 1H 2022 gets completed, it might raise solar by near 4x.
-Plus, those figures were all compiled just before IRA was signed 2022; the IRA law will no doubt stimulate yet more new US solar building ahead, faster.
+The US Federal Energy Regulatory Commission had early in 2022 estimated ~200 GW of new US solar was in pipeline to be built in 3 years to June 2025.
+66 gigawatts were a 'high-probability' to be completed.
+And solar isn't hit by retirements - unlike coal, oil, gas, nuclear, all hit too by fuel costs, breakdowns, maintenance, shorter lives.
+Just on solar's most-likely new projects alone, it could soon double what was 2022's US utility-scale solar capacity, to 74 GW (74,530 MW).
+And, if all solar pipeline seen in 1H 2022 gets completed, it might raise solar capacity near 4x.
+Plus those figures were compiled just before IRA was signed 2022; the IRA law will no doubt stimulate more new US solar building ahead, even faster.

-New US wind capacity to be built to June 2025 may be 70 GW (70,393 MW).
-To 2025, highprobability new US wind & solar capacity together may pass 2.3 GWs being built/month, not including distributed solar on homes, new geothermal etc. Watch geothermal this decade; for years US geothermal (most seen anyplace) was stuck at around just 0.4% of total electricity mix: but deeper wells could yet expand that.
-Much US solar/wind is expected first 1⁄2 this decade; much new offshore wind later ahead.
+US wind capacity to be built to June 2025 may be 70 GW (70,393 MW).
+To 2025 a highprobability is new US wind & solar capacity together may pass 2.3 GWs being built/month, not including distributed solar on homes, or geothermal.
+Watch geothermal later this decade; for years US geothermal (most of any place) was stuck at around just 0.4% of total electricity mix: but deeper wells could expand that.
+Much US solar/wind is expected first 1⁄2 this decade.
+Much new offshore wind later on ahead.
 Pretty good.
 Yet still, not nearly enough.

-Sadly, far from enough.
-New US clean energy capacity 1st half 2022 brought a share of total wind/solar/hydro energy meeting US electricity demand, to only 26.74%.
-Better true, than 5 years prior in 2017, when solar, wind, hydro then together met just 19.7%.
-Or 10 years prior, as those 3 had met only 14.76% of US electricity demand.
-Then, was mainly big hydro - only a small few percent was from wind, just a single digit 1 or 2 percent was solar.
+Sadly, very far from enough.
+New US clean energy capacity in 1st half 2022 brought total wind/ solar/ hydro energy to meet 26.74% of US electricity demand.
+Was better true, than 5 years prior in 2017 when US solar, wind, hydro then together met just 19.7%.
+Or 10 years prior, as those 3 had met only 14.76% of US electricity demand in 2012.
+Then was mainly big hydro - with only a small few percent from wind, just a single digit 1-2 percent from solar.

-On natural gas cost spikes, countries in 2022 burned more coal.
-That devastatingly moved us all past an already-burst global carbon budget.
-No chance for 'just' 1.5 C degrees.
-The physics & chemistry are well known: global heating from CO_2 has been understood by scientists for decades.
-Look ahead and on present trends, we're rushing a past hot, worse 3+ degrees C of heating.
-Then hotter still busting past unprecedented gigatons CO_2 over 25+ years.
-With global heating ahead, blazing summer temps, we humans may yet one day see a new 'Cold Rush'.
-Nearer-term may be gas-rationing in wartimes; freezing Winters or hotter Summers = despair.
-We've written for years about Thwaites Glacier, melting ice sheets, sea-level rise, e.g., https://blogs.scientificamerican.com/guest-blog/exposed-the-climate-fallacy-of-2100 Or look back, for clues to what's ahead: drilling 2 miles below Antarctica's ice, scientists have looked back far in time.
-Peering at past climates, air bubbles in ice have revealed that CO_2 had generally hovered within a rather narrow range over a past 'just' 1 million years.
+As natural gas costs spiked in 2022, many burned more coal, devastatingly moving us all past already-burst global carbon budgets.
+No chance for 'just' 1.5 C degrees hotter.
+Physics & chemistry are well known, the heating by CO_2 has been well-understood by scientists for decades.
+Look ahead, on present trends we're rushing past a worse, 3+ degrees C of heating.
+Then hotter busting past unprecedented gigatons of CO_2 .
+With global blazing summer temps, we humans will flee to cooler climes, a 'Cold Rush'.
+Nearer-term there may be gas-rationing in war; warmer & vanishing-shorter Winters, plus hotter Summers = despair.
+We've written for years about the Thwaites Glacier and melting ice sheets, sea-level rise, e.g., https://blogs.scientificamerican.com/guest-blog/exposed-the-climate-fallacy-of-2100 Or look back, for clues as to what's maybe ahead: drilling 2 miles below Antarctica's ice lets scientists look far back in time.
+Peer at past climates, air bubbles in ice reveal that CO_2 has generally hovered within a rather narrow range, over a past 'just' 1 million years.